myrtv/myrtv.github.io/README.md

  - Custom playlist URLs
    - Current sloppy implementation kinda does this, but won't stick.
  - Quality selector
+ - Audio track selector
+   - The technology is simultaneously there and not there. *Send help.*
  - Manual sync adjustment for closer viewing with others
  - Automatic resync (on button click)
    - Possibly determine regular desync as well? (i.e. caused by buffering/connection loss)